How Did Jazz Become Neo Soul? The Groove Kept Changing Shape

 Listening.
 Collaboration.
 Space.
 Groove.

 The laboratory never closed.
-It just changed rooms.
+It changed rooms, tools, audiences, and expectations.

 Your Hosts